-See all available editions by Tracey Emin in our Editions Shop from the top menu, or simply contact us to make an enquiry.
+See & buy the Tracey Emin signed limited edition prints for sale in our Editions Shop, or simply contact us to make an enquiry.

 Tracey Emin became known widely over 25 years ago, alongside Damien Hirst, Angus Fairhurst and Sarah Lucas as one of the YBA’s (Young British Artists).